nonken/c9proxy/README.md

 === Client installation
 - git clone to somewhere on your pc
 - open client.js
-- set workspaceUrl to your cloud9 url (e.g. https://hackathon-timjrobinson.c9.io/)
+- set workspaceUrl to your cloud9 workspace url (e.g. https://hackathon-timjrobinson.c9.io/)
 - set bridgeIp to the ip of the hue device you are connecting to
 - npm install
 - node client.js